enlace-one/Documentation/app_docker.md

 # and discoverable by the service's name.
 ```

 Here are the commands to build and bring up using a specific docker-compose file, you can avoid that if you only have the one.
+When you need to make migrations, just bring it down and back up.
+No need to rebuild.

 Build:
 ```